 |

 - ISO - Since shutter speed and aperture have limits, your only remaining choice to obtain a proper exposure is ISO.
-Use the lowest ISO possible to get a proper exposure (you will be in the 4000 to 6400 ISO range depending on your lens).
+Use the lowest ISO possible to get a proper exposure (you will be in the 4000 to 6400 ISO range depending on the aperture used).

 |